Bessarabia

 During the process of the dissolution of the Soviet Union, the Moldavian and Ukrainian SSRs proclaimed their independence in 1991, becoming the modern states of Moldova and Ukraine while preserving the existing partition of Bessarabia.
-Following a short war in the early 1990s, the Pridnestrovian Moldavian Republic was proclaimed in the Transnistria, extending its authority also over the municipality of Bender on the right bank of Dniester river.
-Part of the Gagauz-inhabited areas in southern Bessarabia was organised in 1994 as an autonomous region within Moldova.
+After a short war in the early 1990s, the Pridnestrovian Moldavian Republic was proclaimed in the Transnistria, extending its authority also over the municipality of Bender on the right bank of Dniester river.
+Part of the Gagauz-inhabited areas in southern Bessarabia was organized in 1994 as an autonomous region within Moldova.

-Etymology and usage of the name
+Etymology

 According to the traditional explanation, the name Bessarabia (Basarabia in Romanian) derives from the Wallachian Basarab dynasty, who allegedly ruled over the southern part of the area in the 14th century.
-However, some scholars question this, claiming that:
+The name "Basarab" is likely of Cuman or Pecheneg Turkic origin and most likely meant "father ruler".
+However, some scholars question this, arguing that: